jnsgruk/traefik-rock/README.md

 # Traefik OCI Image

 This repo is used for testing [`rockcraft`](https://github.com/canonical/rockcraft).
 It provides a direct port of this [Dockerfile](https://github.com/jnsgruk/traefik-oci-image/blob/main/Dockerfile).

+Critically, this image includes [pebble](https://github.com/canonical/pebble) to start and manage Traefik.

 **WARNING**: This is an experiment to test `rockcraft` only.
 Do not use this image.